TonyPhan0505/JSPlatform/README.md

-# juststartwebapplication
+# JSPlatform
-A web app to manage work-flow for a Logistics company in Vietnam.
+A Flask web app to manage work-flow and do collaborative work in companies.